L Bradley Law Logo

 Sepsis

-Attorney L. Bradley Schwartz understands better than any practicing attorney what it means to survive the preventable and catastrophic results of untreated sepsis.
-Attorney Schwartz almost died when he developed sepsis in a hospital emergency room.
-Although lab tests and vital signs demonstrated the need for immediate antibiotics, the doctors did nothing until it was almost too late.
-Although death certificates often list sepsis as a cause of death, some doctors and hospitals use sepsis to justify an otherwise preventable death.
-If sepsis develops during an emergency room visit or a routine hospital stay, in a nursing home, after surgery or following a hospital discharge – patients and families need to know whether a mistake or systemic error allowed for the progression of sepsis.
+L. Bradley Schwartz understands better than any practicing attorney what it means to survive the preventable, catastrophic results of untreated sepsis.
+He nearly died when he developed the condition in a hospital emergency room.
+Despite lab tests and vital signs signaling a need for immediate antibiotics, doctors failed to act until it was almost too late.
+While death certificates frequently list sepsis as the cause, some doctors and hospitals use it to justify deaths that were actually preventable.